-FÝ 2021 CoC Application Detailed Instructions-essential in helping you maximize your CoC Application score by giving specific guidance on how to respond to many questions and providing specific information about attachments you must upload 24 CFR part 578
+- Notice of Funding Opportunity (NOFO) for Fiscal Year (FY) 2021 Continuum of Care Program Competition - FY 2021 CoC Application Detailed Instructions-essential in helping you maximize your CoC Application score by giving specific guidance on how to respond to many questions and providing specific information about attachments you must upload

+- 24 CFR part 578

 2C-1.
 Reduction in the Number of First Time Homeless-Risk Factors.
 NOFO Section VII.B.5.b.
-Describe in the field below: 1. how your CoC determined which risk factors your CoC uses to identify persons becoming homeless for
+Describe in the field below: 1. how your CoC determined which risk factors your CoC uses to identify persons becoming homeless for the first time; 2. how your CoC addresses individuals and families at risk of becoming homeless; and 3. provide the name of the organization or position title that is responsible for overseeing your CoC's strategy to reduce the number of individuals and families experiencing homelessness for the first time or to end homelessness for individuals and families.

-Total households experiencing homelessness and corollary the number of first time homeless was also higher then the previous year but the percentage who were first time homeless decreased by 1% to 86%.
+The overall number who became homeless including homeless the first time was higher then the previous year but the percentage of 1st time homelessness decreased by 1% to 86%.

-1. The CoC PIT outreach survey collects extra data: a household's stated "reasons for homelessness" and information of those in "Category 2 - at risk of homelessness."
-The "reasons for homelessness" are then cross referenced with households who were "first time homeless" to identify the risk factors for experiencing homelessness for the first time.
-The highest reasons were substance use (30%), followed by mental health (15.4%) and job loss (12.8%).

-2.To prevent first time homelessness, the CoC took the role as the state designated "Local Lead Agency (LLA)" for this jurisdiction charged with locating housing opportunities for all vulnerable populations.
-With CACH as an LLA and CoC partner, the county PHA successfully applied for 40 more 811 Mainstream vouchers in 2020 doubling its original award.
-The vouchers serve non-elderly disabled (NED) households with homeless priority or at risk of being homeless.
-The predominant disability of those who were homeless or about to be homeless for the first time that were accepted into the program was mental health.
-The same PHA was able to secure 30 Emergency Housing Vouchers (EHV) and CACH identified substance use barriers as one of the priorities for referrals to this housing option.
-To address job loss street outreach and CoC programs work directly with employers and employment opportunities for those that are first time homeless and with the County Assistance office or mainstream benefits and employment requirements tied to WIOA.
+- 1.The CoC's PIT outreach survey collects extra data that is not in the PIT HDX submission: a household's stated "reasons for homelessness" and information on those who fall in "Category 2 at risk of homelessness."
+The "reasons for homelessness" are then cross referenced with households who answered yes if this was their "first time homeless" to identify the risk factors to be addressed for experiencing homelessness for the first time.
+The highest reasons for those who experienced homelessness for the first time is substance use (30%); followed by mental health (15.4%) and job loss (12.8%). - 2.To prevent first time homelessness, the CoC took the role as the state designated "Local Lead Agency (LLA)" for this jurisdiction charged with locating housing opportunities for all vulnerable populations.
+With CACH as an LLA and CoC partner, the county PHA successfully applied for 40 more 811 Mainstream vouchers in 2020 doubling its original award in 2018.
+The housing vouchers specifically serve non-elderly disabled (NED) households with homeless priority or at risk of being homeless.
+The predominant disability of the majority of literal and near homeless for the first time accepted into the program was mental health.
+The same PHA was able to secure 30 Emergency Housing Vouchers (EHV) and substance use barriers is one of the priorities for homeless households for this housing option.
+The County Assistance Office director joins our weekly CoC Covid response calls and together with street outreach coordinates mainstream benefits, employment search opportunities for those whose homelessness requires employment assistance.